michaelkhanda/ea-eye-interview-assessment/README.md

 ## Introduction

-This Jupyter Notebook serves as the solution and documentation for the EA Eye Interview Assessment Exercise.
+This Jupyter Notebook serves as the solution and documentation for the East African Eye Interview Assessment Exercise.
 It includes code, explanations, and any additional resources related to the assessment exercise.

 ## Installation